gwu-libraries/sfm-ui/docs/quickstart.rst

 You can sign up for an account by clicking the *Sign Up* link from within SFM.

 If you'd like to set up shared collecting at your institution, you'll need to have your systems administrator set up groups in SFM.
+When a group owns a collection, all of the group's members can view and update the collection.

 API credentials
 ^^^^^^^^^^^^^^^